alphagov/notifications-api/README.md

 mkvirtualenv -p /usr/local/bin/python3 notifications-api
 ```

 Creating the environment.sh file.
 Replace [unique-to-environment] with your something unique to the environment.
-The local development environments are using the AWS on preview.
+Your AWS credentials should be set up for notify-tools (the development/CI AWS account).

 Create a local environment.sh file containing the following: